EMEASO23/latin102/translation2.md

  - Antecedent = flumen
  - Neuter, Singular
- - Cui is dative because it is acting as the indirect object of the relative clause “whose”
+ - Cui is dative because it is acting as the indirect object❌ of the relative clause “whose”

 2. Identify the form of transire.
 Explain why you placed it in the clause you chose.